Trevor Bolder: Biography

 In 1976 Bolder joined Uriah Heep, replacing John Wetton.
 He worked on the albums Firefly, Innocent Victim, Fallen Angel and Conquest; when the line-up that had recorded the latter disbanded, he alone remained, along with Mick Box, guitarist, founder member, and legal owner of the band's name.
 The attempt to put a new line-up together temporarily stalled; and Bolder, needing to earn a living, accepted an offer in 1981 to join Wishbone Ash.
 Bolder had, coincidentally, again swapped places with John Wetton, becoming Wishbone Ash's bass player for their 1982 album Twin Barrels Burning.
 It was another short-lived connection, as by 1983 he returned to the rhythm section with Uriah Heep, playing on the Head First tour (although Bob Daisley played on the album) and all subsequent studio albums up to and including Into the Wild.

 As well as his usual bass-playing and backing-vocal duties, Bolder produced Heep's 1991 album Different World.

 In 2012 and early 2013, Bolder worked with Stevie ZeSuicide (Steve Roberts of the band U.K. Subs) as producer on singles "Wild Trash" (co-writer with ZeSuicide), "Lady Rocker" and a cover of "Ziggy Stardust".
 Bolder also played on these tracks.

 Bolder died in May 2013 at Castle Hill Hospital in Cottingham from cancer, aged 62.
 He had undergone surgery for pancreatic cancer earlier that year.

+In August 2025 his guitar flight case was featured as a restoration project on BBC One's The Repair Shop programme.